 Many people think that going green is a laborious task that costs the earth.
 But in reality; altering a few things in your home and the way you do things, will reduce your annual energy consumption costs dramatically.
-It’s all very well installing a £20,000 heat pump system; but without taking the necessary steps to reduce your home energy heat-loss, it may very well be hot air you’re investing in.
+It’s all very well installing a £24,000 heat pump system; but without taking the necessary steps to reduce your buildings heat-loss, it may well be a unacceptably expensive to run system you’re investing in.

 Achieving an airtight property requires a lot of care and attention to detail during building works but figures of 2-3 are achievable without major expenditure as long as all gaps are filled as the works progress with the generous use of expanding foam and careful filling of all joints/service entry points etc.

-Many homes built after 1920 were constructed with a cavity between the outer and inner walls, these cavities significantly helped reduce damp and keep houses warmer than the single skinned walls that pre dated them, but there are still improvements to be had.
+Many homes built after 1920 were constructed with a cavity between the outer and inner walls, these cavities significantly helped reduce damp and keep houses warmer than the single skinned walls that predated them, but there are still improvements to be had.

 By filling the cavity with an insulating material such as polystyrene beads or mineral wool you can retain as much as 33% of the heat that would have previously been lost through the cavity, and it’s all relatively simple to do.

 Holes will be drilled into the wall by the installation team who will then pump the material into the cavity, this all sounds quite a major job but in fact is quite straight forward and a such is a relatively low cost method of gaining significant savings for less than £1,000.